-In the House, Representative Leutkemeyer introduced H.R.
-4986, the End Operation Choke Point Act, a bill that would create a legal safe harbor for financial institutions, including credit unions that meet qualifying criteria.
-Luetkemeyer also introduced H.R.
-5758, the Financial Institution Customer Protection Act, a bill that would rein in the Justice Department's "Operation Choke Point" initiative by restricting its ability to order the termination of accounts in financial institutions by requiring federal banking regulators, to provide material reason beyond reputational risk for ordering a financial institutions to terminate a banking relationship.
+NAFCU supports the efforts of Representative Leutkemeyer in H.R.
+766, the Financial Institutions Customer Protection Act, a bill that would rein in the Justice Department's "Operation Choke Point" initiative by restricting its ability to order the termination of accounts in financial institutions by requiring federal banking regulators, to provide material reason beyond reputational risk for ordering a financial institutions to terminate a banking relationship.
 It would also require regulators to put any order to terminate a customer's account into writing.
-The latter bill was reintroduced last week in substantially similar form and under the same title as H.R.
-766.